smblott-github/podrecast/README.md

 PodRecast
 =========

-PodRecast -- a podcast aggregator for post-processing then re-publishing podcasts
+PodRecast -- a podcast aggregator for post-processing then re-publishing podcasts.

 ## Why?